 Seasonal allergies are common in a large portion of the population, especially in the spring.
 Pollen counts spike this time of year as trees and grasses bloom.
 Mold spores can exist in high volumes over the spring months, too.
 Even though these contaminants originate outside, the outdoor air coming indoors can easily increase indoor pollutant levels for people who suffer from these allergies.
 The pollutants make their way into homes through open doors and windows, on our shoes and clothing, and even on our pets.
 Once they come inside, poor ventilation keeps them trapped inside, and over time quantities continue to build.
 This can greatly increase indoor pollutant levels inside the home and can make allergy sufferers feel awful.

 Reducing the number of indoor air pollutants and focusing on trying to improve indoor air quality in the home can help lessen your spring allergy symptoms.
 The right tools can help you remove these particles from the indoor air supply and fill your living spaces with fresh air so your symptoms decrease.

 Gain Better Indoor Air Quality Through HVAC Solutions

-Your HVAC system and tools that work with it are key when it comes to the importance of indoor air quality.
+Your HVAC system and the tools that work with it are key when it comes to the importance of indoor air quality.
 Improving ventilation by adding mechanical solutions can push out polluted air and fill your home with fresh air throughout the day.
 Indoor air quality equipment like air cleaners and air purifiers remove particles or neutralize organic contaminants so exposure is reduced.

 Poston Brothers Heating & Cooling knows the importance of indoor air quality and how it can impact your health this season.
-Contact us today to learn more about installation of indoor air quality equipment that will reduce indoor contaminants for a healthier indoor environment.
+Contact us today to learn more about the installation of indoor air quality equipment that will reduce indoor contaminants for a healthier indoor environment.